 - Slowing down in construction zones

-If a driver does not follow these rules and causes you harm, you may have the legal right to pursue compensation for the harm you have suffered.
+If a driver does not follow these rules and causes your injuries, you can seek compensation through an insurance claim or a personal injury lawsuit.
 This may include compensation for the following:

 - Your past and future medical expenses